Empowering First Nations Leadership on Country

 The Mabo legacy is one of empowerment, land and sea justice, and the ongoing fight for Indigenous rights and recognition in Australia.
 His contributions have had an enduring influence on the landscape of Australian law and society and inspired generations of Indigenous activists and leaders in their fight for recognition and rights to country.

-The Mabo Centre also acknowledges the other Meriam people who mounted the landmark Mabo case (Reverend David Passi, Sam Passi, James Rice and one Meriam women, Celuia Mapo Sale) and pay respect to all other Traditional Owners who have led their communities to successful native title claim determinations.
+The Mabo Centre also acknowledges the other Meriam people who mounted the landmark Mabo case (Reverend David Passi, Sam Passi, James Rice and Celuia Mapo Sale) and pay respect to all other Traditional Owners who have led their communities to successful native title claim determinations.

 Image